Gaud33/Bubble-Sort-Simulation-SFML-/README.md

     ```
     Or download it as zip.

-2. **Run the simulation**
+## Usage

-    - Navigate to 'Project1' folder
+1. Navigate to the 'Project1' folder
-    - Run the 'Bubble-Sort-Simulation.exe' file
+2. Run the 'bubble-sort-simulation.exe' file
-    - Or, compile and run the 'main.cpp' file

 **A randomly generated array is now sorted using bubble sort visually**